This was my entry for the 2011 HoggywartyXmas.

 "I thought you might fancy a wee dram with me," Minerva said.
-When he hesitated, she said, seeming unsure for the first time since this odd series of occurrences had started, "If you'd rather not, of course, there will be no hard feelings."
+When he hesitated, she offered, seeming unsure for the first time since this odd series of occurrences had started, "If you'd rather not, of course, there will be no hard feelings."

 "Not at all, I was considering coming to see you," he answered, surprised at his own honesty.
 "A drink would be very pleasant."

-"Well then, can you tell me where I might find some glasses?" she enquired.
+"Well, then, can you tell me where I might find some glasses?" she enquired.

 He was slightly embarrassed when he could locate only one glass.
 He knew she was aware that he was a solitary man, but he didn't like her knowing that he had never once in fourteen years had a visitor in for a drink.